Nicky Lopez Player Props: Royals vs. Angels

-The Kansas City Royals, including Nicky Lopez (batting .207 in his past 10 games, with a triple and three walks), battle starter Griffin Canning and the Los Angeles Angels at Kauffman Stadium, Saturday at 4:10 PM ET.
+The Kansas City Royals, including Nicky Lopez (hitting .207 in his past 10 games, with a triple and three walks), battle starter Tyler Anderson and the Los Angeles Angels at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Angels.
+He had a one-hit performance in his previous game (1-for-2) against the Angels.

 Nicky Lopez Game Info & Props vs. the Angels